VincentRisi/jportal/anydbMake.md

 If the line contains a single token ie no white space of the form xxxx=yyyy this is assumed to be a set of xxxx with the value yyyy and anything of the form ${xxxx} is replaced with yyyy.
 Replacements are done first before any parsing is done.

-Empty line ie. lines containing only white space are ignored.
+Empty lines ie. lines containing only white space are ignored.

 The script must start with a project name line.
 There can be comment and blank lines before the project name line.